youzichaa/VSky/README.md

 , the whole console output is stored in "output.txt".

+Since the other datasets exceed the 25M size limit of the "Github" website, we only uploaded 1000 of the dataset as open source material.

 You can also be executed individually with the following command:

 `./share-OT-S r=1 pS=9000 pC=9002 Pdim=0 Pname=0 Psize=0 Pbran=3 & ./share-OT-S r=2 pS=9001 pC=9000 Pdim=0 Pname=0 Psize=0 Pbran=3  &./share-OT-S r=3 pS=9002 pC=9001 Pdim=0 Pname=0 Psize=0 Pbran=3`